kristiania-pgr203-2021/pgr203-lectures/README.md

 ### Lecture 10: Programmer productivity

-This lecture reviews how to work effectively with IntelliJ, Github and Maven
+This lecture reviews how to work effectively with IntelliJ, Github and Maven, revising the contents of assignment #1

+### Lecture 11: Getting ready for the exam

-### Lecture 11: The programming industry
+### Lecture 12: The programming industry

 This guest lecture covers how it is to work as a programmer in the Norwegian IT industry

-### Lecture 12: Getting ready for the exam